My Little Pony: Equestria Girls – Forgotten Friendship

-The special aired on Discovery Family on February 17, 2018.

 Plot

 Sunset Shimmer and her friends, Pinkie Pie, Rarity, Applejack, Rainbow Dash, Fluttershy, and Twilight Sparkle, prepare Canterlot High School's yearbook.
 At the office, the group meets Wallflower Blush, a meek and quiet girl who has been ignored and forgotten by the school even though she has been there for years.
 Trixie then appears, demanding that Sunset puts her in the yearbook as "The Greatest and Powerfullest", which Sunset points out is not a real category.
-Trixie responds that Sunset was selected as "Biggest Meanie" in first year, but Pinkie Pie points out it was because the whole school voted for her in that category as a product of her previous actions as a bully.
+In a reference to the Sunset's attitude from the first Equestria Girls movie, Trixie responds that Sunset was selected as "Biggest Meanie" in first year.
+Pinkie Pie comically points out it was because the whole school voted for her in that category as a product of her previous actions as a bully.
 Angered, Trixie claims that she will have her revenge, before leaving.

 The next day, Sunset goes to the beach to hang out with her friends.
 However, upon arriving, she discovers that most of her friends' memories of her have been erased, with Rarity, Rainbow Dash, Pinkie Pie, Fluttershy and Applejack only remembering her misdeeds as a bully, and Twilight merely remembering the time she yelled at her during the Friendship Games.
-After failing to convince her friends that she's their friend, she writes to Twilight's pony counterpart a message asking if she remembers her.
+After failing to convince her friends that she's their friend, she writes to Ponyville's Twilight Sparkle a message asking if she remembers her.
 When Twilight answers positively, Sunset asks her to meet her in Equestria.
-Once she returns to the pony world, Sunset explains everything to Princess Twilight Sparkle.
-With no other options avaibable, the two travel to Canterlot to consult Princess Celestia, Sunset's former mentor whom she betrayed before traveling to the human world.
-Once in Celestia's castle, Sunset apologizes for her actions and the two reconcile, after which they and Twilight go to the castle's library's restricted section to investigate, suspecting Equestrian magic to be behind everything.
+Once she returns to Equestria, Sunset explains everything to Twilight's Ponyville counterpart.
+With no other options available, the two travel to Canterlot to consult Princess Celestia, Sunset's former mentor whom she betrayed before traveling to the parallel world.
+Once in Celestia's castle, Sunset apologizes for her actions and the two reconcile, after which they, Princess Luna, and Twilight go to the castle's library's restricted section to investigate, suspecting Equestrian magic to be behind everything.

-After hours of research, Twilight and Sunset find ancient writings about the "Memory Stone", a magical artifact capable of erasing both memories and fragments of memories, and ended up in the human world after Clover the Clever defeated a sorceress using it.
-Realizing somebody is using the stone to make everyone hate her again, Sunset returns to the human world, where she once again tries to explain her friends everything, only for Trixie to refute her claims.
+After hours of research, Twilight and Sunset find ancient writings about the "Memory Stone", a magical artifact capable of erasing both memories and fragments of memories, and ended up in the parallel world after Clover the Clever defeated a sorceress using it.
+Realizing somebody is using the stone to make everyone hate her again, Sunset returns to the parallel world, where she once again tries to explain her friends everything, only for Trixie to refute her claims.
 Suspecting Trixie is using the Memory Stone as her revenge for what happened the previous day, Sunset confronts Trixie in the school, only to realize she is innocent.
 After Sunset explains her situation, Trixie offers her help in exchange of appearing in the yearbook, which Sunset agrees.
 The two interrogate students throughout the school, but fail to find out anything about the stone or who has it.
-Meanwhile, in Equestria, Princess Twillight discovers that the stone's effects become permanent if the stone isn't destroyed by the third day after its use, after which she sends a warning to Sunset.
+Meanwhile, in Equestria, Twilight discovers that the stone's effects become permanent if the stone isn't destroyed by the third day after its use, after which she sends a warning to Sunset.